Outreach-Organization/AgeoX-Docs/src/app/docs/installation/page.md

 # Installation Guide

-This guide will walk you through the installation and setup process to ensure you are ready to start working on the Geospatial and Machine Learning portions of this project.
-Follow the steps below carefully, as you are able to use either Google Colab or JupyterLab as your development environment.
-The choice is yours!
+This guide will walk you through the installation and setup process to ensure you are ready to start working on the Geospatial and Machine Learning modules of this project.
+Follow the steps below carefully.

 ---

 ## Install Required Software

-#### **Install QGIS**
+#### Install QGIS

 - Visit the [QGIS Download Page](https://qgis.org/download/) (if you have not done already).
 - Choose the **Long Term Release (3.34 LTR)** version.